-Every quarter starting July 1, 2019 and ending June 30, 2024, the Office of Strategic Initiative Management will report to the School Board on the progress of the Strategic Plan, including Initiatives, Metrics, and Targets.
+Every quarter, the Office of Strategic Initiative Management will report to the School Board on the progress of the Strategic Plan, including Initiatives and Metrics.
+A full annual review of implementation progress and performance, proposed recalibration as needed, and the Annual Outcomes Report will be provided at the end of each year.
 Project Plans for implementation may be updated based on Board feedback received.